ibcn-cloudlet/dianne/doc/gettingstarted.md

 	./gradlew build

 By default, the CPU backend (torch) will be used.
-If you want to build the GPU backend (cutorch), use:
+If you want to build the GPU backend (with CUDNN), use:

+	NATIVE=cudnn ./gradlew build

+If for any reason you want to build without CUDNN support, use:

 	NATIVE=cutorch ./gradlew build